Indigenous artists in the state’s remote north-west are finding new ways to connect with ancient country.

 Being a graduate of the JamFactory glass studio, Mandi envisaged a way to combine desert painting with the bite-sized canvases offered through glass art.
 “There’s nothing more exciting than hot blown glass,” she says.

 For this new project, glass starter bubbles were sent from JamFactory to Ninuku Arts, where the artists used enamel paint to portray smaller components of their larger tjukurpa stories — birds, animals, earth and flora.
 The glass was then sent back to Adelaide to be blown into vessels by associate artists at the JamFactory glass studio.

 “It’s a very cool process that actually enables the paint to be captured inside of the glass, not on the surface,” Mandi says.
 “It’s a technique not used widely by glass artists.”

 The artists were astonished to see photos of their completed work, which had been blown into vessels of vibrant colour.
 Mandi had artists lining up wanting to have a go at this new, exciting art form.
 “It’s definitely captured their imagination,” she says.

 “The young artists have picked up the techniques very quickly.
 They have collaborated with the older artists, helping one another, telling their stories and putting the paintings down onto glass,” she says.

-The work from this unique partnership spanning 2000 kilometres will be showcased in The Ninuku Project exhibition at JamFactory, as part of this month’s Tarnanthi Festival.
+The work from this unique partnership spanning 2000 kilometres has been showcased in The Ninuku Project exhibition at JamFactory, as part of the 2019 Tarnanthi Festival.